dialog-semiconductor/py_ble_manager/docs/architecture.md

 The [ble_devices](ble_devices) directory contains the primary classes enabling a user to interact with the python BLE framework, namely the `BleCentral` and `BlePeripheral` classes.
 These classes provide methods for achieving most of the functionality required by a BLE application.

+For example, the `BleCentral` class implement methods for scanning, connecting, browsing, discovering, reading, writing, etc.

+`BleCentral` and `BlePeripheral` both inherit from `BleDeviceBase`, which implements functionality common to both central and peripheral devcies.

-For example, the `BleCentral` class implement methods for scanning, connecting, browsing, discovering, reading, writing, etc. These methods are wrappers for various methods implemented implemented in various classes of the `ble_api`.
+ These methods are wrappers for various methods implemented implemented in various classes of the `ble_api`.

 ### services